Frequently Asked Questions

 - What does Banzai teach?

-Banzai features two financial literacy courses: Banzai for junior and senior high schools, and Banzai Jr., an elementary-aged course.
+Banzai features three financial literacy courses: Banzai Junior, for elementary-age students, Banzai Teen, for junior and senior high schools and Banzai Plus, a new, advanced course for high school-age students.
 Banzai is supplemental, however, it's designed to teach your students about finance using experience-based learning techniques to make its curriculum memorable and impactful.

 - How long does it take?